-I’m reliably informed my multiple people that it just keeps getting better and better as the seasons go on, so I’m keen to carry on watching it now.
+I’m reliably informed by multiple people that it just keeps getting better and better as the seasons go on, so I’m keen to carry on watching it now.
 The ending of season 1 certainly leaves a lot of promise for season 2.
-So one of my 2018 resolutions is to get the box set and catch up with it all before season 8 (the final season) airs.
-Or, if not, I can just watch all 8 seasons in one go afterwards.
-But it would be nice to finish it along with everyone else.
+So I would like to continue watching it when I get the chance.
+If it were fully available on streaming services, preferably with audio description (which it does have on the TV), then that would be ideal.

 Peter Capaldi has been a great Doctor, and I’ve enjoyed his final series this year.
 Steven Moffat’s reign as showrunner is also over with this season and, while there were those who complained whatever he wrote (as there were for Russell T Davies and will be for Chris Chibnall), I think he’s done a superb job.
 So it’s sad to see this season of the show come to an end.
 But what a way to end it, with Peter’s Doctor meeting the very first one in the Christmas special, it was a lovely way of linking the show back to its origins.
 It was very moving, and there were some lovely cameos towards the end as well.